The Pros (and Cons) of Ashwagandha

 It’s 2022 - and it’s likely you’ve heard about the wonder that is Ashwagandha.
 Used in traditional Ayurvedic medicine for hundreds (if not thousands) of years, it’s proven to be a strong adaptogen with stress-relieving benefits.* Adaptogens are ingredients used as herbal medicines to help balance physiological processes and promote our cells’ homeostasis.* Many adaptogens can be found on the market, but Ashwagandha takes the cake for being particularly effective for many people.

-Scientists have studied this anti-stress supplement for decades, looking at its ability to lower inflammation, support brain cell health, and even produce anti-anxiety effects.
-It’s no wonder why ashwagandha has - and will continue to be - an effective supplement to help mellow out the effects of daily stress.
+Scientists have studied this anti-stress supplement for decades, looking at its ability to support healthy inflammatory response, support brain cell health, and even reduce feelings of anxiousness.* It’s no wonder why ashwagandha has - and will continue to be - an effective supplement to help mellow out the effects of daily stress.

 But like many mistakes most of us have made over the years is looking at nutrition - and supplements - as a one-size-fits-all approach.